 Patrick Mahomes is a cheat code, and Reid was already arguably the best offensive mind in the game before drafting an alien to play QB for him.

 And although Bill Belichick remains the greatest ever, his sins from a season ago have not yet been forgiven nor forgotten.

 2) Bill Belichick, New England Patriots

-Despite Belichick’s decision to hire Matt Patricia as the Patriots offensive coordinator and Joe Judge as the QB coach, there’s no denying his ability to coach.
+Despite Belichick’s decision to hire Matt Patricia as offensive coordinator and Joe Judge as the QB coach last season, there’s no denying his ability to coach.
 He wakes up in the morning able to grow a top-five defense out of thin air, and even though he had the greatest quarterback ever on his side, it is impossible to argue with six championships.

 Mike Tomlin and the Pittsburgh Steelers organization are the best in football.
 Tomlin has cemented his status as an elite football coach, particularly over the past few seasons.
 Underwhelming rosters haven’t been enough to erase his streak of seasons without a losing record.

-Ben Roethlisberger’s arm was jello at the end of his career, the offensive line had dissolved, and none of it mattered because the Steelers simply refuse to be bad.
+Ben Roethlisberger’s arm was Jell-O at the end of his career, the offensive line had dissolved, and none of it mattered because the Steelers simply refused to be bad.
 They’re perpetual overachievers, and that simply comes down to luck and coaching.

-Kyle Shanahan is an emotional head coach who has a tendency to hold grudges against players for minor offenses.
-But his play calling, offensive system, and ever-spreading coaching tree is impossible to ignore.
+Kyle Shanahan is an emotional head coach who tends to hold grudges against players for minor offenses.
+But his play-calling, offensive system, and ever-spreading coaching tree are impossible to ignore.
 He’s a man with many flaws, but his strengths have kept San Francisco relevant with less-than-ideal QB talent for years.